ferthelet/phase-0-the-dom-introduction/README.md

 ## Learning Goals

-- Identify the Document Object Model (DOM).
+- Identify the Document Object Model (DOM)
-- Explain how the DOM is created.
+- Explain how the DOM is created
-- Identify the DOM as accessed by JavaScript objects.
+- Identify the DOM as accessed by JavaScript objects
-- Introduce the Console and Chrome DevTools.
+- Introduce the Console and Chrome DevTools
-- Learn how to open HTML files in the browser.
+- Learn how to open HTML files in the browser

 ## Introduction